What's the Difference Between a Subpoena and a Summons in California?

 What Is a Summons?

 A summons is the document that officially notifies you that a civil lawsuit has been filed against you and that you must respond.
-In California, the Judicial Council Form SUM-100 is the standard summons.
-When a plaintiff files a civil complaint, the court issues a summons, which is then served on each defendant along with the complaint.
-The summons tells the defendant how many days they have to respond (usually 30 days) and warns them that a default judgment may be entered if they don't.
+In California, Judicial Council Form SUM-100 is the standard civil summons.
+When a plaintiff files a civil complaint, the clerk of court issues a summons, which is then served on each defendant along with the complaint.
+The summons tells the defendant how many days they have to respond — usually 30 days — and warns them that a default judgment may be entered if they don't file a response.

 What Is a Subpoena?